 Purpose.
-The Vista Field Declaration is primarily intended to manage and maintain those parts of Vista Field that are used by the entire community.
-Known as Common Elements, these include certain streets, open space, water features and other facilities and grounds.
+The Vista Field Declaration establishes a property owners' association (the Vista Field Association) to manage and maintain those parts of Vista Field that are used by the entire community.
+Known as Common Elements, these are owned by the Vista Field Association and include certain streets, open space, water features and other facilities and grounds.
+Some streets will be dedicated to the public and are not part of the Common Elements.
+Limited Common Elements are owned by the Association but serve only certain Parcels, such as an alley.